Skip to main content

 If you're already a Community Fibre customer, this shouldn't be much of an issue.
 But if you're looking to choose this deal as a new customer, you'll have to make sure your property can access it.

-Providers to start verifying customers for social tariffs
+Providers may verify you for social tariffs

 Those who qualify for cheaper plans will still need to give their permission for their contract to be changed, but this means they will no longer have to seek the verification themselves.